 Do not use this medicine after the expiry date which is stated on the label and carton.
-The expiry date refers to the last day of that month
+The expiry date refers to the last day of that month.

-Before the first use store your Trurapi in a refrigerator ($2^{\circ}C - 8^{\circ}C$).
+Before the first use: store your Trurapi in a refrigerator (2°C - 8°C).
 Do not freeze.
-Keep the cartridge in the outer carton in order to protect from light.
+Keep the vial in the outer carton in order to protect from light.

-Keep your cartridge in use at room temperature (below 30°C) for a maximum of 4 weeks.
-Do not put it near heat or in the sun.
-Do not keep your pen with the inserted cartridge you are using in the fridge.
-The pen with the inserted cartridge should not be stored with the needle attached.
-Keep the pen cap on the pen to protect it from light.
+After first opening: keep your Trurapi vial that you are using at room temperature (below 30°C) for a maximum of 4 weeks.
+Do not keep the vial that you are using in the fridge or freezer.
+Keep the vial in the outer carton in order to protect from light.

-Do not use Trurapi, if it is coloured or it has solid pieces in it.
+Do not use Trurapi vial if the solution is coloured or it has solid pieces in it.
 You must use it only if it looks like water.
 Check this each time you inject yourself.